 Grant Funding - We fund projects that support the region.
 Find out more about funding opportunities.

-Research Activities - Recent research activities undertaken by SWDC include research in respect to international trade, the Indigenous Map and Gap Study, the South West Active Ageing Research Project, and an investigation into timber industry development opportunities.
+Research Activities - Recent research activities undertaken by SWDC include the South West Active Ageing Research Project, and an action plan for transforming agriculture in the South West.